bncling/posts/math_site/content/_index.md

 I'm an undergraduate student beginning to think about math grad school.
 In addition to my math courses, I've been doing some self-study work and have been finding it helpful to write small explanations of the various topics I come across.
 These explanations are collected on this site as my own personal math wiki.

-I'm currently wrapping up my fifth semester, and am working on putting together a bunch of group theory wikis as a means of studying.
+I'm currently wrapping up my junior year, and am working on putting together some wikis mostly on topology with some algebraic geometry as a means of studying.